 Call For Papers

-We invite papers across the full range of issues related to special operations, both historically and contemporary and unilaterally or multilaterally.
+We also invite papers across the full range of issues related to special operations, both historically and contemporary and unilaterally or multilaterally.
 We encourage submissions from a diverse population of those with expertise and interests in special operations, including scholars and researchers from different academic disciplines, military practitioners and strategists, and policy makers and analysts.

 We encourage submissions from a diverse population of those with expertise and interests in special operations, including academic researchers, military practitioners, and policy analysts.
 Paper proposals should consist of a title, abstract (150-300 words), contact information (name, affiliation, address, phone, email), and 1-page CV.
 Along with your proposal, please indicate if you would be willing to serve as a panel chair or discussant at the conference.

 Panel proposals are intended to provide a thematically consistent discussion of research on a specific topic.
-Panels consist of a panel chair/discussant, and 4-5 paper presenters.
+Panels consist of a panel chair/discussant, and 3-4 paper presenters.
 Panel submissions must provide all of the following information: title/theme of panel; contact information (name, affiliation, address, phone, email), and 1-page CV for chair, discussant, and all presenters; and paper proposals for all presenters on the panel (title and 150-300 word abstract).
 Please note: paper proposals for the panel should be included with the panel submission, and not submitted separately as an individual paper proposal.

 Roundtable proposals are intended to encourage a less structured, more open discussion format wherein topics of interest to the special operations community are debated by 3-5 researchers and/or practitioners with knowledge of the topic.
 Roundtable proposals should consist of a title/theme; brief summary of why topic is important and what questions will be addressed by the roundtable (150-300 words); and 1-page CV and contact information for all proposed roundtable members (name, affiliation, address, phone, email).

 Submissions This year we are using a rolling acceptance policy, meaning we will try to get your paper accepted within 1-2 weeks of submission, if not sooner.
 This will allow people to make the necessary plans to participate at the conference.
-While there is no hard deadline, any submission received after early October might be a bit difficult to accommodate, so it would be wise to check with us before submitting if it's less than two weeks out.
+While there is no hard deadline, any submission received after early January might be a bit difficult to accommodate, so it would be wise to check with us before submitting if it's less than a month out.
 Proposals should be submitted via email to firstname.lastname@example.org.
 Submitters will be notified of receipt as quickly as possible and again regarding acceptance within 1-2 weeks.

 The opinions expressed in the Special Operations Journal are those of the authors themselves and do not represent the official position of the U.S. Government, the U.S. Army, Department of Defense, or the Special Operations Command, or any other organization with which the authors or editors may be affiliated.

-Copyright © Special Operations Research Association, 2015 | All Rights Reserved
+Copyright © Special Operations Research Association, 2017 | All Rights Reserved